Lockheed P-38 Lightning: P-38D and P-38Es

 Delivered and accepted Lightning production variants began with the P-38D model.
 The few "handmade" YP-38s initially contracted were used as trainers and test aircraft.
 No Bs or Cs were delivered to the government as the USAAF allocated the 'D' suffix to all aircraft with self-sealing fuel tanks and armor.
 Many secondary but still initial teething tests were conducted using the earliest D variants.

-The first combat-capable Lightning was the P-38E (and its photo-recon variant the F-4) which featured improved instruments, electrical, and hydraulic systems.
+The first combat-capable Lightning was the P-38E (and its photo-recon variant the F4) which featured improved instruments, electrical, and hydraulic systems.
 Part-way through production, the older Hamilton Standard Hydromatic hollow steel propellers were replaced by new Curtiss Electric duraluminum propellers.
 The definitive (and now famous) armament configuration was settled upon, featuring four .50 in (12.7 mm) machine guns with 500 rpg, and a 20 mm (.79 in) Hispano autocannon with 150 rounds.

 While the machine guns had been arranged symmetrically in the nose on the P-38D, they were "staggered" in the P-38E and later versions, with the muzzles protruding from the nose in the relative lengths of roughly 1:4:6:2.
 This was done to ensure a straight ammunition-belt feed into the weapons, as the earlier arrangement led to jamming.

 The first P-38E rolled out of the factory in October 1941 as the Battle of Moscow filled the news wires of the world.
-Because of the versatility, redundant engines, and especially high-speed and high-altitude characteristics of the aircraft, as with later variants, over 100 P-38Es were completed in the factory or converted in the field to a photoreconnaissance variant, the F-4, in which the guns were replaced by four cameras.
-Most of these early reconnaissance Lightnings were retained stateside for training, but the F-4 was the first Lightning to be used in action in April 1942.
+Because of the versatility, redundant engines, and especially high-speed and high-altitude characteristics of the aircraft, as with later variants, over 100 P-38Es were completed in the factory or converted in the field to a photoreconnaissance variant, the F4, in which the guns were replaced by four cameras.
+Most of these early reconnaissance Lightnings were retained stateside for training, but the F4 was the first Lightning to be used in action in April 1942.